danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 ## Edits
 ### August 2024
-- Updated links to non-supplement files
+- Updated links to non-supplement files.
+- Added Fermat paper and note to Fermat.
 ### July 2022
 - Indicated option to read Dedekind (and Cantor) end of second semester.
 - Completed a revision of Cantor notes and included in schedule.